-Eligible humanities programs may be focused in many subject areas, including social studies, poetry, drama, art, music, language arts, foreign language and culture.
-Programs should focus on broadening perspectives and helping students understand the world and their place in it.
-They should be initiated and coordinated by the school librarian and exemplify the role of the library program in advancing the overall educational goals of the school.
+The intent of the award is to recognize humanities programs that expand student horizons beyond “basic education.”
+A humanities program can be focused on many subject areas, including but not limited to social studies, poetry, drama, art, music, language arts, foreign languages and culture.
+Programs should focus on broadening perspectives and helping students understand the wider world and their place in it.
+The humanities program should be initiated and coordinated by the school librarian and exemplify the role of library programming in advancing the overall education goals of the school.

 Recent Jaffarian Award-winners have included:

 Named after the late Sara Jaffarian, a school librarian and longtime ALA member, ALA’s Jaffarian Award was established in 2006 to recognize and promote excellence in humanities programming in elementary and middle-school libraries.
+In 2024, the award expanded eligibility to high school libraries.
 It is presented annually by the ALA Public Programs Office in cooperation with the American Association of School Librarians (AASL).
-The award is selected annually by a committee comprising members of the ALA Public and Cultural Programs Advisory Committee (PCPAC), AASL and the Association for Library Services to Children (ALSC).
+The award is selected by a committee comprising members of the ALA Public and Cultural Programs Advisory Committee (PCPAC), AASL and the Association for Library Services to Children (ALSC).